danshearer/COVID-19-UK-Science/README.md

 (need to revisit this section now we are in April)

-  - Keyworkers must require their childcare/school facilities to practice distancing among the children.
+  - Keyworkers who qualify for childcare places should ask their childcare/school facilities about social distancing policies for the children.
 The UK science advice says that children must practice social distancing immediately.
-    Summarising across other parts of the advice this must mean especially including those children that remain in collective care because their parents are key workers.
+Summarising across other parts of the advice this must mean especially including those children that remain in collective care because their parents are key workers, many of whom are at high risk.
 The UK government has not discussed this despite it being part of their own COVID-19 cluster management advice.
+There is some evidence that social distancing compromises work best for children, who will suffer whichever decisions are made.

   - Childcare/school facilities open for keyworker's children need to ready their records to be used as evidence in tracing contacts, if